BrazenCloud/yaml/README.md

 `runner` takes one of two properties: `name`, which will be the name of the Runner, or `id`, which will be the Id of the Runner.
 If both are specified, `id` takes priority.

 If the `name` property is specified, the sync will find the first Runner or Action that matches the name.
-Due to the way that Runway is designed, Actions will have unique names.
+Due to the way that BrazenCloud is designed, Actions will have unique names.
 However, for Runners, there is no such requirement.
 The way to guarantee uniqueness is to specify an `id` for runners.
 The chances of name overlap is dependent on your environment.

 `parameters` is an object and each key value pair is a parameter name and value that should be passed to the connector.